ombulabs/blog/_posts/2019-01-21-api-best-practices.md

 few web based APIs here and there.
 It's possible that you've even written one (or more!) yourself.
 API design is a rich topic with a lot of deep roots, but some cursory research will show a number of best practices that public facing APIs should implement.
-Understanding these practices will give you a firm basis for judging wether you've been saddled with using a poorly designed API, and allow you to design more useful APIs when it's your turn.
+Understanding these practices will give you a firm basis for judging the quality of APIs as a user and consumer, and allow you to design more useful APIs when it's your turn.

 <!--more-->